slatedocs/slate/source/includes/_errors.md

-pushMarketForward | -2 | market is already closed or pushed forward pushMarketForward | -3 | not enough cash to post early resolution bond pushMarketForward | -4 | early resolution already attempted or outcome already exists sell | -1 | amount/price bad or no market sell | -2 | oracle only branch
+pushMarketForward | -2 | market is already closed or pushed forward pushMarketForward | -3 | not enough cash to post early resolution bond pushMarketForward | -4 | early resolution already attempted or outcome already exists sell | 0 | Couldn't place sell order sell | -1 | Amount/price bad or no market
+sell | -2 | Oracle-only branch
+sell | -3 | Bad outcome to trade
-sell | -4 | not enough money or shares
+sell | -4 | Not enough money or shares
+sell | 21 | Trade already exists
 sellCompleteSets | -1 | oracle-only branch
 sellCompleteSets | -2 | not a participant in this market sellCompleteSets | -3 | not enough shares